rsdmu/rsdmu-website/src/data/work/right-to-ai.md

 description: "A declaration, research agenda, and nonprofit initiative enabling communities to co-design, oversee, and steward AI that shapes daily life."
 ---

-*AI is everywhere now—deciding what we see online, shaping our cities, influencing healthcare, finance, and education.
+*AI is everywhere now, deciding what we see online, shaping our cities, influencing healthcare, finance, and education.
 Yet most of us have almost no say in how these systems are created or governed.*

 ## Why This Matters